microsoft/vscode-docs/docs/java/extensions.md

 TOCTitle: Extensions
 ContentId: 6076911c-276b-41a3-8510-0022c03c0ef6
 PageTitle: Java Extensions for VS Code
-DateApproved:
+DateApproved: 11/14/2017
 MetaDescription: Popular Java Extensions for VS Code
 MetaSocialImage: TBD
 ---
-# Java Extensions for VS Code
+# Java extensions for VS Code

 Visual Studio Code provides many features as an editor.
 In addition to that, you can install some high quality extensions to add features to VS Code for Java development.

 > **Tip:** To see how to install and manage your extensions, please refer to the [extension documentation](/docs/editor/extension-gallery.md).

-## Recommended Extensions
+## Recommended extensions

 To help set up Java on VS Code, there is a [Java Extension Pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) which contains two popular extensions: